ecupaio/personal-site/_posts/2024-01-09-dynamic-redirects-for-collections-in-webflow.md

 `Disallow: /[YOUR COLLECTION PATH]/*`

-In my case, I wrote Disallow: /tools/\* since /tools is my collection path and I added the extra /\* as a catch all to tell Google and the rest to ignore any page&nbsp;
+In my case, I wrote Disallow: /tools/\* since /tools is my collection path and I added the extra /\* as a catch all to tell Google and the rest to ignore any page stemming from that path.&nbsp;